Search for Databases by Keyword

 "CLCD is an extensive collection of full text reviews of children's literature (books, multimedia and audio books).
 There are entries for national, state, and international award entries dating back to 1922.
 Also included are author and illustrator links.
 Search by keyword, author, title and subject; filter by reading level, age, grade and interest level; and then view, sort and distribute the results.
 Search for children's literature based on reader's age, grade, language, author, interest level, reading level, genre, and many other data points.
 Includes an extensive collection of reviews and entries for award entries dating back to 1922."
 Users can register for MyCLDC and build, save, revisit and share - saved searches, lists and bibliographies.
 Graduates retain access through the first year!

-Abstracts and full text of journal articles and non-journal literature (aka ERIC documents or ED documents) selected by the Educational Resources Information Center.
-Future additions to the collection may include audio and video materials.
+Abstracts and full text of journal articles and non-journal literature (aka ERIC documents or ED documents) selected by the Educational Resources Information Center using the EBSCO interface.
+Future additions to the EBSCO collection may include audio and video materials.

 Designed for students in elementary school, middle school, and high school as it includes appropriate and reliable grade level articles from leading magazines and reference works.
 Since this resource is available in many Colorado schools, it will also be helpful to teachers and preservice teachers in the state.
 It also includes a Curriculum Standards module which can help teachers correlate content quickly and easily to Common Core, state- or Canadian province-specific curriculum standards.

 The Inter-university Consortium for Political and Social Research (ICPSR) maintains and provides access to an archive of social science data for research and instruction, and offers training in quantitative methods to facilitate effective data use.
 Auraria campus users (faculty, staff, students) must register for a personal ICPSR account from an on-campus, networked computer (or a VPN connection) to be able to download data.